Caforce/Shabdik/readme.md

 # Shabdik
-Shabdik is a web project made with HTML, PHP, JacaSript.
+Shabdik is a web project developed with HTML 5, PHP, and JacaSript.
 It is an ecommerce website for electronics and gadgets.

 ## Features
 There are two mode